cro0sh/song-screener/README.md

 How to use:

-Download all required packages.
+1. Download all required packages.
 This means googling or using pip or install.packages("tidytext") as an example.
+2. Search and replace all client_id and client_secret variables in Songscreenerv0.8.py with your spotify API credientials
+3. There is a bug in the R code you will have to fix because the package for it changed (it was built in 2017/2018).
+4. Thank you to all the packages and developers that made this app possible.

 import tkinter as tk                # python 3 from tkinter import font  as tkfont # python 3